 Filmmakers from all over the world have worked on these mental illnesses and created some wonderful movies.

-Here is the list of 5 movies on various types of mental illnesses which are not just some wonderful pieces but are capable of guiding us all.
+Here is the list of Mental Health Movies creating awareness about different types of mental illnesses which are not just some wonderful pieces but are capable of guiding us all.

 (1) The Babadook: